 - HUGE implications for climate change, soil and water pollution.

 *Some punnet-ed items still come in plastic, though we are always looking to improve this area.
-Cut items are wrapped in cling-wrap due to food safety laws.
-And our meat comes in minimal – but still plastic packaging.
+Cut items are wrapped in plastic wrap due to food safety laws.
 Anything that comes with a plastic wrap is marked as such in the product description on the website.